saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 I have used Excel for an immense amount of time in the last six to seven years:
 In school, at work and also while taking more than 20 courses on Linkedin.
 I am familiar with more than 200 features in Excel.
-The majority of them would be:There are four major areas which I can categorize my expertise into:
+There are four major areas which I can categorize my expertise into:

 ##### 1. Data Management & Data Modeling:
 I can play with various Data Management features such as Sorting, Filtering, Splitting into Multiple Columns, Removing Duplicates, Data Validation and Flash Fill.
 I can create and manipulate pivot tables, grouping by date, by other factors, insert slicers, and also work with pivot charts.
 I can use Data Analysis features such as Goal Seek, using Solver, Scenario Manager.
 I have a good understanding of Business Modeling tools such as Realtionships, Power Query.

 ##### 2. Advanced Formulas & Functions:
-Viewing, Auditing, Referencing, Debugging Formulas to
+Viewing, Auditing, Referencing, Debugging Formulas Autosum, IF, Nested IF, IFS, VLOOKUP, HLOOKUP, INDEX, MATCH, CHOOSE, SWITCH Power functions, math functions, date and time functions, string functions.

 ##### 3. Formatting & Charting:
 I can use Conditional Formatting rules.

 ##### 4. Macros
 I can create and run macros.